a city with graphics of digital interconnectivity

 Ford

-Fleet orders received prior to possible pricing actions will be price protected,
+Fleet orders received prior to possible pricing actions will be price protected, however, currently awaiting additional information on how this policy applies to fleets with intro-level price agreements.

 GM